Five things to watch in the Senate on the debt ceiling bill

 “That’s the hope and the dream, at least,” Sen. Kevin Cramer (R-N.D.) said about the possibility of the Senate wrapping up its work by Friday.
 “That’s where yielding to a lot of amendment votes could get us that.”

-Part of the impetus for striking a time agreement sooner rather than later is that senators have little appetite for spooking the markets when they open on Monday and they would like to avoid a credit downgrade akin to when Standard & Poor’s did so in 2011.
+Part of the impetus for striking a time agreement sooner rather than later is that senators have little appetite for spooking the markets when they open Monday, and they would like to avoid the government’s credit being downgraded, a step S&P took in 2011.

 What amendment votes will leadership approve?